 In the author’s note of Philip K. Dick’s A Scanner Darkly the author states, “drug misuse is not a disease, it is a decision, like the decision to step out in front of a moving car.”
-The book is among Dick’s three bestsellers and as strange and eccentric as the story is, it was written from the core of Dick’s own experience with drugs and the tragedies surrounding it.
-Richard Linklater, known at the time as an auteur of “hangout” films, sought to make an adaptation of the book—a virulent “hangout” story in and of itself.
-Unlike other adaptions of Dick’s work (like Blade Runner or Total Recall) which formatted his ideas into genre-based actioners, Linklater sought a truer more faithful adaptation of Philip K. Dick’s book.
+The book is among Dick’s three bestsellers and as strange and eccentric as it is, the story was written from the crux of Dick’s own experience with drugs and the tragedies that surrounded such a habit.
+Richard Linklater, known prominently at the time as an auteur of “hangout” films, sought to make an adaptation of the book A Scanner Darkly—a virulent “hangout” story in and of itself.
+Unlike other adaptions of Dick’s work (like Blade Runner or Total Recall) which formatted his ideas into genre-popular actioners, Linklater sought a truer more faithful adaptation of Philip K. Dick’s book.

 In Linklater’s words “to remain true to the book is to attempt something that is more difficult in film than in literature, which is to be both a comedy and a tragedy at the same time.”
 This might be so, but by using the same interpolated rotoscoping techniques that made his ethereal Waking Life a seminal achievement, Linklater managed to capture a unique visual style for A Scanner Darkly that was just absurd enough to be comical and just human enough to be tragic.
 The almost psychic reality of A Scanner Darkly creates a buzzed out state of mind where characters seem to exist in a world where nothing is completely real or fake.
-The artists behind A Scanner Darkly mapped out their design intricately to resemble a comic book, literally infusing the real life motions and emotions of its characters and, frame-by-frame, airbrushing their visage to permeate a feeling of being trapped in a rabbit’s hole of coked-out illusions an disillusions.
+The artists behind A Scanner Darkly mapped out their design intricately to resemble a comic book, literally infusing the real life motions and emotions of its characters and, frame-by-frame, airbrushing their visage to imbue a feeling of real people being trapped inside a rabbit’s hole of coked-out illusions.

-With The Before trilogy, Dazed and Confused, etc. Linklater has always explored how people connect through art, romance and sometimes even (soft) drugs.
-A Scanner Darkly is so essential to Linklater because of how it emphasizes on the things that disconnect people, which is sometimes just as important.
+With movies like the Before trilogy, Dazed and Confused, etc. Linklater has always explored how people connect through art, romance and sometimes even (soft) drugs.
+A Scanner Darkly is so essential to Linklater just because of how it emphasizes on the things that do the opposite, the forces that disconnect people are just as important to understand the fundamental qualities of friendships .
 A Scanner Darkly is a study of drug use not necessary as a blight to society but to the individual and his/her capacity to connect with life and with people.